austin-rb/austin-rb.github.com/_posts/2014-08-04-august-meeting.md

 ### Bio

-Jesse Riggins & Nola Stowe - Maybe we'll think of something clever to put here, but we are best experienced over beers at socialization practice. :)
+Jesse Riggins & Nola Stowe - Maybe we'll think of something clever to put here, but we are best experienced over beers (or root beer) at socialization practice. :)

 Beers and socialization practice to follow at HandleBar on 5th street.